Nullit13/Nullit13/README.md

 ## 🚀 About Me

-I'm a self-taught developer who enjoys building websites, full-stack applications, and real-time projects.
-I like turning ideas into working products and continuously improving my skills by creating new projects and experimenting with different technologies.
+I'm a full-stack developer who enjoys building websites, web applications, and real-time experiences.
+I love taking ideas from concept to deployment and continuously improving my skills by creating projects and learning new technologies.

-Most of my work revolves around JavaScript, React, Node.js, Express, and MongoDB, but I'm also comfortable working with Python and C++.
-Whether it's designing a frontend, building an API, or deploying an application, I enjoy the entire development process.
+My main stack revolves around JavaScript, React, Node.js, Express, and MongoDB, but I also work with Python and C++.
+Whether I'm designing a frontend, building APIs, managing databases, or deploying applications, I enjoy every part of the development process.

 ---